Checkpoint Docs

 Verifying Delegations

 Delegation verification happens automatically when you use @kya-os/bouncer-middleware.
-The middleware extracts the delegation reference from the MCP-I proof and validates it with Checkpoint.
+When a KYA-OS proof references a delegation, the middleware validates that delegation with Checkpoint.

 curl -X POST https://kya.vouched.id/api/v1/bouncer/delegations/verify \